ande310g/imdb/README.md

 Models are evaluated using MAE, RMSE, and R² on a chronological train/test split to reflect real-world prediction scenarios.
 Overall, the project aims to balance predictive performance with interpretability and treats the models as decision-support tools rather than definitive predictors of success.

+In the assignment the two primary XGBoost model described is XGBoost_Number_Votes.

 # Prerequists
 ## Python version
 For development version 3.14.0 was used as well as the following libraries: